xOcarin/Mega-Fight---AI-card-game/README.md

 Save and close the text file <br>
 Open the "appfiles" folder <br>
 Find the megafight.exe and run it <br>
-Grab some friends and some drinkgs an have fun! <br>
+Grab some friends and some drinks and have fun! <br>

 # ADDITIONAL INFORMATION:
 You can get 5 dollars worth of free API credits if it is your first time using the API. <br>